Ferrante d'Este: Return to Ferrara

 In 1498 he gained a condotta from the Venetian Republic for the war in Pisa.
 Ferrante, Marco da Martinengo, Gurlino Tombesi and Filippo Albanese defended Pisa against the Florentine army.
 At the war's end in spring 1499 he returned to Ferrara and was dismissed by Venice.
 In 1499 he and his brother Alfonso went to Milan to meet Charles VIII's successor Louis XII of France after his conquest of Lombardy.
 With his huge debts to the French court, Ferrante was unable to gain Louis' favour.
-In 1502 the duke of Ferrara ordered him to take possession of Cento and Pieve, where pope Alexander VI had transferred to the house of Este.
+In 1502 the duke of Ferrara ordered him to take possession of Cento and Pieve, which Pope Alexander VI had transferred to the house of Este.

 The Este brothers argued over a musician named don Rainaldo.
 He was in the service of Giulio d'Este, Ercole I's illegitimate son, but cardinal Ippolito d'Este wanted him for his own chapel.
 At the end of 1504 Ippolito came to Ferrara during his father's illness and carried off Rainaldo, locking him in the Rocca del Gesso, a fortress belonging to Giovanni Boiardo, count of Scandiano.
 In May 1505 Giulio discovered where Rainaldo was and sent Ferrante with armed men to snatch him back.
 Ippolito and Alfonso complained at this to the duke and got Ferrante exiled to Modena and Giulio to Brescello.
 Lucrezia, Isabella d'Este and her husband Francesco II Gonzaga all managed to convince Alfonso to pardon his brothers.